Hotels with a Rooftop in Ibiza

 Spa: No

-Pool: Yes – didn’t use though as it’s not adult-only
+Pool: Yes 2 – didn’t use the downstairs as it’s not adult-only – rooftop one is with infinity views!

 Beach: Yes, with towels provided